tbenst/eye-candy/README.md

 - cache preRender frames + reuse (checkbox for reuse cache?)
 Can shuffle order of frames...
 - Can cache render based on "render-SEED-n"
 - show live load progress
-- fix black frame between binary static--possibly by getting rid of on-load? (can preload images from server to indexedDB if on-load is needed for these...).
+- fix black frame between binary static by buffering one frame & first swapping canvas on rAF and then rendering next frame to off-frame
-- Or can fix by buffering one frame & first swapping canvas on rAF and then rendering next frame to off-frame
+- fix preRenderFunc for eyechartSaccade and letters-saccade

 ### video
 - Always save video